wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.4 =
+* [Note] If you have a custom report that is still using the Custom Reports tab, please note that this approach is about to be deprecated.
+We are working on the documentation to explain how to use the new method.
+* [Note] Our partners over at [Browscap.org](http://browscap.org/) just released a new version of their database.
+We're working on compiling our optimized version for it, to be included soon in our package.
+* [New] You can now hide your active Slimstat add-ons, so that the list of plugins in your WordPress dashboard is not so crowded.
+Go to Settings > General > WordPress integration and activate the corresponding option.
+* [Update] Outbound links in the Real-Time Log were restored, along with screen resolutions and a first pass of code optimizations for this crucial report.
+* [Update] Added some new OS Families to the tracker (certain flavors of Blackberry and Linux, plus Fire OS).
+* [Update] We are updating all our premium add-ons to use the same [update checker library](https://github.com/YahnisElsts/plugin-update-checker) (now moved to Slimstat as a shared resource).
+This allows third party developers to leverage the same library in case they want to offer a similar functionality for automatic updates.
+* [Fix] The Screen Options toggle was not working as expected for certain hidden reports.
+* [Fix] Implemented code optimizations that allowed us to remove some unnecessary SQL queries.
+This will further improve your reports' performance.
+* [Fix] We've updated our code to not drop the old ip/other_ip columns anymore, in case something goes wrong during the update.
+* [Fix] Top Language Families and OS Families were showing duplicates and wrong percentages.
+* [Fix] Top Categories report was throwing a warning message under certain circumstances.

 = 4.1.3.2 =
 * [Fix] A bug was preventing the tracker from correctly determining the country code of a given IP address